Family research in Aquara, Campania, Italy

 S. NICOLA DI BARI – P.zza Vittorio Veneto

-For our experience, if you plan to come here to visit Aquara, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Aquara we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 She was found by a farmer’s wife on their doorstep.
 The farmer’s wife took her on January 1 1890 to the town hall to have her birth registered .
 She is listed as being about 6 days old.
 The farmer’s wife named her Angiolina Capodonna, and after her baptism was sent with her belongings to Congrega di Carita (which I believe at the time was a charity organization.